leoloso/leoloso.com/src/posts/webinar-on-schemaless-graphql.md

 ---
-title: 🗓 Webinar on the “schemaless” GraphQL
+title: 🗓 Webinar on the “PoP API” GraphQL server
 metaDesc: On November 13th at 6:00pm PST, for free
 socialImage: https://leoloso.com/images/nomadjs-logo.png
 date: '2019-10-30'